ualiawan/ssim/README.md

 1. SSIM value in scikit-image is supposed to have the same results as in the original Matlab implementation by Wang et al in "Image quality assessment: From error visibility to structural similarity".
 These values are slightly **different** from the built-in Matlab implementation of SSIM

 2. Scikit-image has a range of [-1, 1] for pixel level SSIM.
 Hence the results have some negative values as well in the SSIM map.
-In order to save the SSIM map, I have normalized the range between [0, 1] by doing (1 + SSIM) / 2.
+I have applied two different normalization.
+Absolute, where signs of negative values are changed t positives.
+Rescale, where ssim map is normalized in the range between [0, 1] by doing (1 + SSIM) / 2.
 I am not sure how Matlab internally handles it, if you have better ideas, I would be happy to implement.